AndrasKovacs/pny1-assignment/DepTC.md

-### Type classes and class coherence in the dependently typed world
+### On type classes, class coherence and dependent types

 #### 1. Introduction